Ewell: Sports, recreation and leisure

-Ewell Cricket Club is situated at 27 Ruxley Lane.
-There are two cricket squares and a licensed clubhouse.
-They currently compete within the Surrey Championship and the Surrey County League as well as providing friendly cricket on Sundays and have a thriving Junior Cricket Section.
-The Under 14s were Surrey Junior Cricket Championship Central Division winners in 2022.
-2022 also saw the club celebrate their centenary year.

 Ewell is also home to Ewell St Mary's Morris Men.
-Founded in 1979, further to a bequest from the then Vicar, Peter Hogben, for the annual Village Fete – the Team danced into The Morris Ring in the late eighties and now have many unique dances in their repertoire.
+Founded in 1979, further to a bequest from the then Vicar, Peter Hogben, for the annual Village Fete – the Team danced into The Morris Ring in the late 1980s and now have many dances in their repertoire.
 They dance Cotswold Morris and sport black top hats, red and white baldrics and ribbons.

 Ewell is on the London Outer Orbital Path (London Loop) walking route.
 The path heads through South Cheam into Warren Farm and Nonsuch Park via East Ewell, before crossing into Ewell Village passing Ewell Castle School.
 It passes through Bourne Hall (at the main source of the Hogsmill River) before heading along the Hogsmill Open Space past the Kingston borough border.

 Transport

 Ewell is served by two railway stations: Ewell West, which has services towards London Waterloo, Dorking and Guildford, and Ewell East, which has services towards London Victoria, Dorking and Horsham.
-Both stations are in TfL Fare Zone 6.
+Both stations are in London fare zone 6.

-Bus services in Ewell include the 293, 406, 418, 467, 470, E5 and E16 providing links to Morden, Kingston Upon Thames and Chessington.
+Bus services in Ewell include the TfL-operated 293, 406, 418, 467, S2 and non-TfL operated E5 and E16 providing links to Morden, Kingston Upon Thames and Chessington.

 Demography and housing

 In art

-Pre-Raphaelite artist William Holman Hunt married and produced several artistically and conceptually outstanding works here.
-The doorway linking St Mary's church yard and the grounds of Glyn House reproduced as the door on which Christ is knocking is arguably his most praised painting, The Light of the World.
+Pre-Raphaelite artist William Holman Hunt married and produced several works here.
+The doorway linking St Mary's church yard and the grounds of Glyn House are reproduced as the door on which Christ is knocking his painting The Light of the World.

-Similarly, the background for John Everett Millais' oil on canvas Ophelia was painted at Ewell.
+The background for John Everett Millais' oil on canvas Ophelia was painted at the Hogsmill River in Ewell.